MBoxPlus/mbox/doc/getting_started_ios.md

 Commit and push this change.

+If you don't have your own project, here is a [demo](https://github.com/MBoxPlus/MBoxReposDemo/blob/main/.mboxconfig).

 > We strongly recommend you use `Gemfile` to manager the version of `CocoaPods`.
-Here is a [demo](https://github.com/MBoxPlus/MBoxReposDemo/blob/main/.mboxconfig).

 ## 3. Add Container